thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

     This will enable TLS version 1.1 and higher on ThoughtSpot.

 ## Configuration string for load balancers
-When enabling SSL support on load balancers' server-side SSL client-profile, use the following list of ciphers to ensure compatibility between load balancer and ThoughtSpot.
+When enabling SSL support on a load balancer's server-side SSL client profile, use the following list of ciphers to ensure compatibility between the load balancer and ThoughtSpot.
 ```
 EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH
 ```